zsquareplusc/python-embedded-launcher/documentation/api.rst

 .. function:: wait_at_exit()

     Wait at exit, but only if console window was opened separately.
+So if the application was started in a console, there is no extra waiting, while when it was started from the GUI and a separate console window is opended, it will wait extra, so that the user can read the output.

     This function is called automatically if the command line option ``--wait`` is used.